ymatsunaga/mdtoolbox-doc/getting_started.rst

   pdb = readpdb('protein.pdb');
   [pdb, crd] = readpdb('protein.pdb'); % if you want to extract the coordinate
   % after some calculations
   writepdb('protein_edit.pdb', pdb);
+  writepdb('protein_edit.pdb', pdb, crd); % if you want to replace coordinate with crd

 AMBER files
 ^^^^^^^^^^^